 Chocolate and cake is always my weakness after I have given birth as I always get the urge to binge eat it (not good!).

-Eating healthy will help you to shed any extra pounds you may have gained and lose the weight around your stomach area.
+Eating healthily will help you to shed any extra pounds you may have gained and lose the weight around your stomach area.

 4. Wrap your stomach

-When you wrap your stomach it helps with shrinking your uterus back to its pre-pregnancy size and give you some shape as well.
+When you wrap your stomach it helps with shrinking your uterus back to its pre-pregnancy size and gives you some shape as well.

 Some women love this method and some don’t.
 It is an entirely personal choice as to whether you want to belly wrap or not.

 It is an effective method.

 I tried this when I was postpartum but I wasn’t very good at keeping up with it.

 How long does it take for your postpartum uterus to shrink?

 Just note that even when your uterus does fully shrink back to its normal size that does not mean that your stomach will be what it was pre-pregnancy.